 Activity zones are crucial when you’re considering purchasing a video doorbell, o a security camera that is meant for outdoor usage.
 In these cases, due to the large field of view that many cameras have, you’re most likely to capture irrelevant portions of space.

 For example, if you add a doorbell to your front door, you might capture a portion of the street, where there’s people and cars passing all the time.
 With activity zones you can make sure you’re not bothered by a notification for a motion event that doesn’t concern you.

 But activity zones are not that relevant when we talk about indoor cameras.
 If you want your camera to capture the entrance of your house, but the camera happens to include the sofa, activity zones are not going to help.
-Face recognition is, because it will decide whether to send an alert based on who’s entering or who’s sitting on the sofa, not based on where the person is.
+Face recognition is because it will decide whether to send an alert based on who’s entering or who’s sitting on the sofa, not based on where the person is.

 For indoor usage, there’s no use case where an activity zone is the best way to accomplish any task.

-A privacy protected way to store the footage
+A privacy-protected way to store the footage

-Especially when adding an indoor camera into your living room, you want to make sure that the footage, which might contain intimate private moments, is stored in a safe place where hackers, but even the camera manufacturer, cannot have access.
+Especially when adding an indoor camera to your living room, you want to make sure that the footage, which might contain intimate private moments, is stored in a safe place where hackers, but even the camera manufacturer, cannot have access.

 Being sure that the camera improves security without worrying that it’s in fact doing the opposite is probably the most important thing to consider.

-Apple for example has taken every possible step to ensure that users’ footage stored in iCloud is protected with end to end encryption.
+Apple for example has taken every possible step to ensure that users’ footage stored in iCloud is protected with end-to-end encryption.
 Other brands such as Eufy and Netatmo offer great privacy standards with local storage on Micro SD cards.